Heat Injury and Illness SBREFA

 On October 27, 2021, OSHA published an Advance Notice of Proposed Rulemaking (ANPRM) for Heat Injury and Illness Prevention in Outdoor and Indoor Work Settings in the Federal Register.
 With this publication, OSHA initiated the rulemaking process to consider a heat-specific workplace standard.
 A standard specific to heat-related injury and illness prevention would more clearly set forth employer obligations and the measures necessary to more effectively protect employees from hazardous heat.
 The ultimate goal is to prevent or reduce the number of occupational injuries, illnesses, and fatalities caused by exposure to hazardous heat.

-Through the SBREFA process, OSHA will present to SERs the potential options the Agency has identified for various elements of a heat-specific standard to prevent or reduce heat injury and illness in outdoor and indoor work settings.
-OSHA will seek input from SERs on how these measures might affect the operations of their workplace.
+Through the SBREFA process, OSHA presented to SERs the potential options the Agency identified for various elements of a heat-specific standard to prevent or reduce heat injury and illness in outdoor and indoor work settings.
+OSHA sought input from SERs on how these measures might affect the operations of their workplace.

-Topics to be considered by the SBAR Panel will include potential options for:
+Topics considered by the SBAR Panel included potential options for:

 • A programmatic approach to heat injury and illness prevention;